 |Dining or Travel (booked through qualifying outside merchants)||2,500||1|

 Intro APR for new purchases

 This can be a great perk for users who have a big purchase to make and want to pay it down over time without racking up interest.
-You’ll have a full year to make slow payments without having to worry about additional charges.
+You’ll have a a little more than a full year to make slow payments without having to worry about additional charges.
 Just be sure not to charge more than you can pay off in the introductory period, as the ongoing APR can be high.

 The Bank of America Travel Rewards credit card doesn’t come with extensive perks, but it does come with a few benefits that make it valuable for frequent travelers.

 - No foreign transaction fee – When traveling abroad, you won’t pay any surcharge on foreign transactions.